This is a quick history of chemical

 “Bayer closes Monsanto acquisition.
 Shares in the U.S. company will no longer be traded on the New York Stock Exchange, with Bayer now the sole owner of Monsanto Company.”

 You can’t even Google Monsanto.com.
-It redirects you to Bayer...
+It redirects you (or it doesn't at all) to Bayer...
 BUT I CAN!😊

 Be patient as it takes time to load: Monsanto 2001-2022 You can play around by scrubbing through the dates.